msgpo/boot-camps/shell/Readme.md

     sort toBeSorted

 Notice that the names are now printed in alphabetical order.
+Do you think that the contents of the `toBeSorted` file were altered?
+How might you verify your answer?

 * * * *
 **Short Exercise**

-Use the `echo` command and the append operator, `>>`, to append your name to the file, then sort it and make a new file called Sorted.
+Use the `echo` command and the append operator, `>>`, to append your name to the `toBeSorted` file, then sort it and make a new file called Sorted.

 * * * *